 I am a life-long learner.
-I seek to learn new ideas, explore new cultures, and understand new environments.
+I seek to learn new ideas, explore different cultures, and understand changing environments.
 From my first time abroad in China in 1988 to studying in the UK as a postgraduate, to living, researching, and working in Brazil, the world remains an exciting and dynamic place of discovery.
 This website represents my professional journey and commitment to liberal learning.

 I am a firm advocate of the LEAP project.
 Launched in 2005, Liberal Education and America’s Promise (LEAP) is a national public advocacy and campus action initiative of the Association of American Colleges & Universities (AAC&U).
 LEAP champions the importance of a twenty-first-century liberal education—for individual students and for a nation dependent on economic creativity and democratic vitality.

 Presently, I am the Assistant Vice President of International Education and the Director of the International Education Center.
 I also hold the appointment of Associate Professor of Geography at Georgia College - Georgia's Public Liberal Arts University.
 I have an additional 14 years of experience in international education, honors programs, and liberal arts curriculum at Mercer University.